bodziek666/bitlbee-discord-dockerized/README.md

 3. Set up bitlbee to use discord by swtiching to "&bitlbee" window:
 ```
-identify <bitlbee_password>
+register <bitlbee_password>
 account add discord <your@discord.mail> <discord_pass>
 account discord on
 ```
 And you are connected to Discord!

-Use `chat list eionrobb-discord` to list available rooms, then execute these commands to join one of them:
+Use `chat list discord` to list available rooms, then execute these commands to join one of them:

 ```
   chat add discord !1 #mydiscordchannel